KiwiHana/moonlight-ipex-llm/README.md

 modify model_path in Line 34 on run_moonlight-16B-A3B-instruct.py

-Note: if you device is ARL-H, it will take ~10min to warmup only at first time.
+Note: if you device is ARL-H, it will take ~10min to warmup only at the first time.

 ```
 set SYCL_CACHE_PERSISTENT=1